perfilovp/NLP-git/README.md

 # NLP-git
-Some examples of NLP analysis for git commit messages
+Some examples of commit messages NLP analysis